MichaelBelousov/LanguagePlay/Fluster/docs/README.md

 # Fluster

-A multi-level language for general programming
+A general programming language with an emphasis on minimality (not in features) and abstraction.

 ## Introduction